U.S. Route 29 in Alabama: Troy area to Rural Macon County

-After the intersection with Pike CR 1174 (formerly CR 31), the road descends into a valley then climbs a hill, that crests just before the intersection of Pike CR 2205 (formerly CR 47).
-East of Pike CRs 2214 and then 1165 (formerly part of CR 25), the road crosses a third bridge over the Conecuh River.
-Approaching Troy, a railroad line begins to flank the north side of the road while Pike CR 1101 runs along the north side of those tracks, as US 29/SR 10 gains the name Montgomery Street.
+After the intersection with CR 1174 (formerly CR 31), the road descends into a valley then climbs a hill that crests just before the intersection of CR 2205 (formerly CR 47).
+East of CR 2214 and then CR 1165 (formerly part of CR 25), the road crosses a third bridge over the Conecuh River.
+Approaching Troy, a railroad line begins to flank the north side of the road while CR 1101 runs along the north side of those tracks, as US 29/SR 10 gains the name Montgomery Street.
 SR 10 leaves the concurrency with US 29/SR 15 at a quarter-cloverleaf interchange with US 231 and unsigned SR 53.
-The ramps are on the southwest and southeast corners, due to the railroad line flanking the north side of the road.
-Three Notch Road is encountered again, as US 29/SR 15 leaves Montgomery Street to turn left and go north, crossing the same railroad line it passed by over US 231, which itself curves towards the north.
+The ramps are on the southwest and southeast corners due to the railroad line flanking the north side of the road.
+Three Notch Road is encountered again, as US 29/SR 15 leaves Montgomery Street to turn left and go north, crossing the same railroad line it passed by over US 231, which itself curves toward the north.
 In the meantime, the route runs northeast until after the intersection of Love Street, where it turns straight north.
-The road runs along the west side of the town square between Church and Elm Streets, and later passes just outside of the College Street Historic District.
+The road runs along the west side of the town square between Church and Elm streets and later passes just outside of the College Street Historic District.
 After the intersection with Pierson Street, the road curve to the northeast.